An Experience Like No Other

 Have you ever wondered what it would be like to walk where Jesus walked?
 During our Interterm, Greenville offers a pilgrimage to Israel to visit the actual places where the most significant events in Jesus' life took place.
 Sail the Sea of Galilee, pray at the Western Wall of the Temple, and touch the rock of Golgatha.
 With this trip, you can connect to Biblical history like never before.

 Students can study at Jerusalem University College in a 2-week, 3-week, or semester-long program.
 The JUC campus sits just outside the walls of the Old City of Jerusalem.
-For more information about JUC and its programs, contact Dr. Houston.
+For more information about JUC and its programs, contact Dr. Huston.

 Do you have what it takes to be an Oxford Scholar?
 This academically intensive program connects studentsto over 900 years of history where some of the world's greatest minds received their education.
 With full access to all of the ammenities as a full student of The University of Oxford, you truly have a world of information at your fingertips.
 This opportunity is available through Best Semester.
 Check out their website here!